Chapter 4: The Archivist

 Exercise 4.1: Developing Search Strings

-Choose a research topic related to music.
+Choose a research topic (it can involve music or any other communication domain).
 Create three Boolean search strings of increasing specificity:

 Broad: music AND emotion